Events, Tours & Classes

 Farm.One has suspended all our in-person events, including tours, classes and edible bars.

-We take this decision to reduce any chance of infection spread between tour and event guests, or from guests to our staff.
+We take this decision to reduce any chance of COVID spread between tour and event guests, or from guests to our staff.

 CURRENT STATUS: ACTIVE

 Our produce sales to the public occur through contactless delivery.
 The farm is operating at a minimal level only, with a minimum number of staff on site.

 We are comfortable that our harvest and order pick-up/delivery are safe practices for our staff, our customers, and our chefs’ customers.